agsb/milliForth-6502/Modes.md

     list of references
     reference to EXIT

-Note, each compound word does 3 jumps (in NEXT to W, in WORD to ENTER, in ENTER to NEXT) and a push-pull in SP
+Note, each compound word start does 3 jumps (in NEXT to W, in WORD to ENTER, in ENTER to NEXT) and a push-pull at hardware SP.

 ### Minimal Thread Code (MTC)